 - Your thumbnail should reflect the content of the video – show the viewer the value they will get from watching

-- Your thumbnails should be cohesive, as this can help viewers recognise your videos (and your brand) more easily
+- Your thumbnails should be cohesive, as this can help viewers recognize your videos (and your brand) more easily

 - Always use a custom thumbnail

 Not only do subtitles make your videos more accessible for all users, but they can also boost your SEO.
-Your captions are crawlable, meaning that if you actually say your keyword, YouTube has an easier time figuring out whether your video is a match for a search.
+Your captions are crawlable, meaning that if you say your keyword, YouTube can easily determine whether your video matches a search.

 YouTube can automatically generate closed captions for your videos, but it may be worth it to upload your transcript to make sure that they are 100% accurate.